Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Introduction

 On a broader note, algorithm unfolding was first developed as a fast approximation of an iterative sparse coding algorithm~\cite{gregor2010learning}.
 Later on, many other iterative algorithms were unfolded, extending this scheme to a wide range of applications including image super-resolution~\cite{zhang2020deep}, multi-channel source separation~\cite{wisdom2016deep}, compressive sensing~\cite{zhang2020amp}, graph signal denoising~\cite{chen2020graph}, and precoding design~\cite{hu2020iterative}.
 In this context, we propose the unfolded successive concave approximation (USCA) method.
 To the best of our knowledge, this is the first graph-based deep unfolded architecture for the iterative SCA algorithm.
-By achieving performance and computational gains out of graph-based learning and algorithm unfolding respectively, USCA yields state-of-the-art performance in energy and computational efficiency for power allocation in wireless interference networks.
+By achieving performance and computational gains out of graph-based learning and algorithm unfolding, {USCA yields state-of-the-art performance both in terms of the computational efficiency required to generate power allocations for wireless interference networks and the resulting energy efficiency of those power allocations.}

-{\bf Contribution.} The main contributions of this work are: \begin{itemize}[topsep=0pt, wide=0pt] \item[i)] We propose an unfolded version of SCA for energy-efficient power allocation in wireless interference networks, where traditional modules in the optimization algorithm are parameterized by learnable graph convolutional neural networks (GCNs).
-We also provide a thorough analysis on its computational complexity along with guidelines for distributed implementation. \item[ii)] In terms of theoretical analysis, Proposition~\ref{prop:1} shows that the proposed method is permutation equivariant as long as the augmented learnable components satisfy this property. \item[iii)] Through numerical experimentation with wide-ranging settings and configurations, we exemplify the advantageous performance of the proposed method compared with state-of-the-art alternatives, its generalizability to variations in network size and channel distribution, the potentials of transfer learning between different path-loss models, and the impact of imperfect supervision and training set size. \end{itemize}
+{\bf Contribution.} The main contributions of this work are: \begin{itemize}[topsep=0pt, wide=0pt] \item[i)] {We propose a novel learning architecture, an unfolded version of SCA (USCA),} for energy-efficient power allocation in wireless interference networks. {Iterative solvers and updates in SCA are now} parameterized by learnable graph convolutional neural networks (GCNs). \item[ii)] {We provide a thorough analysis on the computational complexity of the proposed USCA along with guidelines for distributed implementation.} Proposition~\ref{prop:1} shows that the proposed method is permutation equivariant as long as the augmented learnable components satisfy this property. \item[iii)] { The unique structure of USCA is designed to have an initialization with good performance by exploiting the topological information of the channel data.
+A novel regularization term enforcing monotonic penalty is introduced to incorporate domain knowledge, improving performance and robustness.} \item[iv)] Through numerical experimentation with wide-ranging settings and configurations, we exemplify the advantageous performance of the proposed method compared with state-of-the-art alternatives, its generalizability to variations in network size and channel distribution, {and the potential of transfer learning between different path-loss (PL) models.} \end{itemize}